 Your Resume Omits Information or Has Inconsistent Information

-“Basic information like previous job titles and dates of employment should be consistent between your resume, CV and online profiles on job search sites like LinkedIn,” said Matt Erhard, a recruiter and managing partner at Summit Search Group.
+“Basic information like previous job titles and dates of employment should be consistent between your resume, CV and online profiles on job search sites like LinkedIn,” said Matt Erhard, an executive recruiter and managing partner at Summit Search Group.
 “At best, inconsistencies make it seem like you have poor attention to detail, and at worst, it can seem dishonest.
 The same is true if you omit this kind of information.
 Remember, you don’t need to list your full employment experience on your resume, especially if you’re at the mid-point or later in your career, so if you’re self-conscious about some aspect of a job, it’s better to leave it off entirely than to selectively omit details.”

 More From GOBankingRates